 Additionally, standing seams are very easy to install.
 Standing-seam roofs can be installed over the current roof saving a great deal of time and reducing waste by your project.
 We recommend complete tear off of the existing roof down to the deck before installing a new metal roof however.
 Standing-seam also does even better than other types of roofs when it comes to reflecting heat.
 That results in a greener home that requires less electricity to stay cool.

-Our team can answer any questions you have about roofing and install your new roof for you with a 10 year workmanship warranty.
+Our team can answer any questions you have about roofing and install your new roof for you with a 40 year material and a 10 year workmanship warranty.